Odsal Stadium

 Odsal Stadium (known as Bartercard Odsal Stadium for sponsorship reasons) is a multipurpose stadium in Bradford, West Yorkshire, England.
-The stadium is currently the home of Bradford Bulls rugby league football club and Yorstox Stock Cars, who host regular monthly meetings of BriSCA Formula 1 and Formula 2 Stock Cars.
+The stadium is currently the home of Bradford Bulls rugby league football club.
 The stadium, originally owned by Bradford City Council, had its leasehold purchased by the Rugby Football League (RFL) governing body in 2012 due to financial problems at the council.
 In 2025, the stadium was bought back from the RFL by the Bradford Bulls.

-Previously, the stadium has also been used by the Bradford Dukes motorcycle speedway team, hosting the 1997 Speedway Grand Prix of Great Britain and the football team Bradford City for a temporary groundshare following the Valley Parade fire while their ground was rebuilt.
+Previously, the stadium has also been used by Yorstox Stock Cars, hosting regular monthly meetings of BriSCA Formula 1 and Formula 2 Stock Cars between 2021 and 2025, the Bradford Dukes motorcycle speedway team, hosting the 1997 Speedway Grand Prix of Great Britain and the football team Bradford City for a temporary groundshare following the Valley Parade fire while their ground was rebuilt.
 Odsal Stadium has also historically hosted baseball, women's football, American football, basketball, kabaddi, show jumping, tennis, live music concerts, and international rugby league matches over the years.

 The stadium's highest attendance was 102,569 in 1954 for the Warrington-Halifax Challenge Cup Final replay, and for a domestic, non-final, rugby league match, 69,429 at the third round Challenge Cup tie between Bradford Northern and Huddersfield in 1953.